gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 to inform clients about trajectory steps, and providing a valid file pointer to the objects that need to write to trajectory.

-#### `MicroState`
+#### `StatePropagatorData`
-The `MicroState` takes part in the simulator run, as it might have to save a valid state at the right moment during the integration.
-Placing the MicroState correctly is for now the duty of the simulator builder - this might be automated later if we have enough meta-data of the variables (i.e., if `MicroState` knows at which time the variables currently are, and can decide when a valid state (full-time step of all variables) is reached.
-The `MicroState` is also a client of both the trajectory signaller and writer - it will save a state for later writeout during the simulator step if it knows that trajectory writing will occur later in the step,
+The `StatePropagatorData` takes part in the simulator run, as it might have to save a valid state at the right moment during the integration.
+Placing the StatePropagatorData correctly is for now the duty of the simulator builder - this might be automated later if we have enough meta-data of the variables (i.e., if `StatePropagatorData` knows at which time the variables currently are, and can decide when a valid state (full-time step of all variables) is reached.
+The `StatePropagatorData` is also a client of both the trajectory signaller and writer - it will save a state for later writeout during the simulator step if it knows that trajectory writing will occur later in the step,